 For people prone to migraine, winter can bring a whole new set of challenges.
-But winter migraines don’t have to steal the joy of the season.
+But migraines in winter don’t have to steal the joy of the season.
 By understanding and addressing common winter migraine triggers, you can take proactive steps to reduce the frequency and intensity of your headaches and enjoy the season.

 1. Dry Air